mvujovich/IA22/README.md

 - Add navigation bar at the top of the whole app
 - Add the ability to comment within the table views
     - Add these comments to Firebase in an array
-    - Display comments in table view cells
+    - Display comments in table view cells (may change this)
 - Add moderation screen with basic approval/rejection
 - Add ability to save posts from table views
 - Add view for saved posts (from self profile view)